ocelot-cloud/website/content/docs/Development/licensing.md

 ---
-title: "AGPL Licensing"
+title: "Licensing Model"
-date: 2025-03-12
-summary: "Explanation of the AGPL License, Business Model and CLA"
-tags: ["license", "agpl", "cla", "open core", "business model"]
-ShowToc: true
-TocOpen: false
+tags: ["License", "AGPL", "CLA", "Open Core", "Business Model"]
 ---

-We want to be transparent and clear about our contribution and business model.
-This section explains them in detail and reflects our philosophy and plans for the future.
-Currently there is no enterprise edition and the community edition is in prototype stage.
+Summary: We start with [AGPLv3](https://opensource.org/license/agpl-v3) and a Contributor License Agreement (CLA), and later, when we reach a certain size, we move to a permissive license like [0BSD](https://opensource.org/license/0bsd).

 ### Why use AGPL + CLA?

 The Ocelot-Cloud Community Edition is open source.
 But using a permissive open source license for it, such as the MIT license, would allow other companies to take the code, build commercial products from it, and profit from our and the community’s efforts without any obligation to contribute money or code in return.
 This would also undermine our ability to generate revenue.
-Therefore, we chose AGPL along with a Contributor License Agreement (CLA) to retain the exclusive right to create a commercial proprietary Premium Edition of Ocelot-Cloud, ensuring that revenues are reinvested in the development of both the Community and Premium Editions.
+Therefore, we chose AGPL along with a CLA to retain the exclusive right to create a commercial proprietary Premium Edition of Ocelot-Cloud, ensuring that revenues are reinvested in the development of both the Community and Premium Editions.
 It also gives us time to implement the premium edition without rushing, and to remain independent of private investment that would turn this project into a profit-making venture instead of its originally intended focus on the public good.

 How does this work?
 The AGPL license requires that any derivative product also be licensed under the AGPL to ensure that it remains open source.
 This mechanism is called “copyleft”.
 This rule ensures that only open source editions of Ocelot-Cloud will exist.
 However, if we own the source code, either by writing it ourselves or by legal license grant, we have the option to release it under a different license.
 We can offer both an open source Community Edition and a proprietary Premium Edition with additional features that generate revenue to fund the project.